AnarchoBooleanism/saphnet-nixos-configs/docs/explanation.md

 interface = "ens18"
 ```

-This defines various values (that can be publicly shared as cleartext) that make the Instance unique, with its own identity; these include the hostname, domain, authorized SSH public keys, IP address, alongside other values that are unique to the Instance.
+This defines various values (that can be publicly shared as cleartext) that make the Instance unique, with its own identity; these include the hostname, domain, IP address, alongside other values that are unique to the Instance.

 Here is an example of `secrets.yaml`, for no machine in particular reason (as cleartext):